RESTORE LAKE MERCED

 A BRIEF HISTORY OF THE LAKE

 Lake Merced has been many things: a hunting and fishing ground for Ramaytush-speaking people, a lagoon connected to the Pacific ocean, a destination for recreation of all sorts, a watering hole for grizzly bears, the site of a high-profile duel, and always the heart of a vast ecosystem.
-In the early 1900’s it had a reputation with high-ranking guests of the city due to the incredible diversity of fish that had entered the lake during its connection to the pacific in the 1850s.
+In the early 1900’s it had a reputation with high-ranking guests of the city due to the incredible diversity of fish that had entered during its periodic connections to the pacific.

 Since the urbanization of San Francisco’s west side and the destruction of much of its watershed over the past 100 years, Lake Merced has suffered serious ecological decline.
-Various efforts are made by the Public Utilities Commission to maintain water quality, yet it remians classified as an impaired body of water, considered unsafe for human contact and requiring constant chemical intervention.
+Despite various efforts by the San Francisco Public Utilities Commission to maintain water quality, the body of water has been classified by the state as Category 5 impaired and considered unsafe for human contact.

 Lake Merced still plays a pivotal role in the west side’s hydrology and the coastal ecoystem: thousands of migratory birds rest on the lake each year and the surrounding wetlands serve as a breeding ground for over 50 avian species.